Charlotte Brontë: Jane Eyre

 In 1846 Charlotte submitted her first novel, The Professor, to London publisher Henry Colburn, along with Emily's Wuthering Heights and Anne's Agnes Grey.
-In her accompanying letter she describes these as: 'Three tales, each occupying a volume and capable of being published together or separately, as thought most advisable,' and draws his attention to the fact that the authors have already been published elsewhere.
+In her accompanying letter she describes these as: "Three tales, each occupying a volume and capable of being published together or separately, as thought most advisable," and draws Colburn's attention to the fact that the authors have already been published elsewhere.

-The publisher rejected The Professor, whilst accepting the other two novels, but expressed interest in any further works by Currer Bell.
-Charlotte submitted a second manuscript, Jane Eyre, to a different publisher, Smith, Elder & Co. in August 1847, and it was published six weeks later.
+The Professor was not published, though the other two novels were accepted for publication on somewhat unfavourable terms.
+Charlotte submitted a second manuscript, Jane Eyre, to a different publisher, Smith, Elder & Co. in August 1847, and it was published soon afterwards.

 The novel follows the life of a plain young woman, Jane, depicting her troubled childhood, her unhappy schooldays and her arrival in a new post as a governess to a young girl in a secluded mansion in Yorkshire.
 Jane falls in love with her employer, Mr Rochester, who is secretly hiding the fact that his first wife, a dangerous madwoman, is being kept in the attic.
 The book's style combined Romanticism, naturalism and gothic melodrama, but broke new ground with its first-person female perspective.
 Charlotte believed art was most convincing when based on personal experience; in Jane Eyre she transformed her experience into novel form.

 Jane Eyre had immediate commercial success and initially received favourable reviews.
 G. H. Lewes wrote that it was "an utterance from the depths of a struggling, suffering, much-enduring spirit", and declared that it consisted of "suspiria de profundis!" (sighs from the depths).
 The subsequent publication of Wuthering Heights by Ellis Bell and Agnes Grey by Acton Bell, which had been delayed by the publisher, now caused further speculation about the identity of Currer Bell, including a change in the attitude of critics to Charlotte's work, as well as accusations that the writing was "coarse".
 This criticism was linked to the media's growing suspicion that Currer Bell was a woman.
-However, sales of Jane Eyre continued to grow, possibly as a result of the novel's reputation as an "improper" book.
+However, sales of Jane Eyre continued to grow.
 Charlotte executed the drawings for the second edition of Jane Eyre herself, and in the summer of 1834 two of her paintings were shown at an exhibition by the Royal Northern Society for the Encouragement of the Fine Arts in Leeds.